 Students may transfer 9 semester hours from other master’s level courses from a different institution if not credited to a previous degree.
 Courses must be approved by the program director.

 Yes, for the Traditional MS Entry PNP Program.
-However, during the final year of the program, students must complete a minimum of 16 hours per week of clinical along with course work.
+However, during the final year of the program, students must complete a number of direct patient care hours per week of clinical along with course work.

 Both the primary care and primary care/acute care dual program are delivered in the traditional, on-ground format.